vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 is elevated to its original source.
 8. The 'means' (upāya) are a door which allows the practitioner to

-enter the inner sanctum of Siva.
+enter the inner sanctum of śiva.
 This entrance or absorption is technically called aveśa.
 A bound being is limited and therefore devoid of freedom, thus a human being is incapable of conceiving its own real nature.
 When this limitation disappears by the 'means' (upāya), the state of identity with the Absolute that occurs is known as absorption (samāveśa).
-This absorption is fourfold: born of śambhu or Siva (śāmbhava), born of Sakti (śākta), and born of anu (āṇava).
+This absorption is fourfold: born of śambhu or śiva (śāmbhava), born of śakti (śākta), and born of anu (āṇava).
 The fourth type of samāveśa referred to in the text is the absorption brought about by anupaya.

 NOTES 217

 9. The upāyas are the means to attain the supreme end of human life.

-Upāya is the means and upāya is the 'end,' which is Paramasiva, the supreme Lord.
+Upāya is the means and upāya is the 'end,' which is Paramaśiva, the supreme Lord.
 Some of the means help to obtain that end (upeya) directly, while others lead to increasingly subtle states of being until the aspirant is able to intuitively realize that the supreme is not merely attained by entering some mental state through upāya.
 All the means serve some purpose: āṇava merges into sakta, and sakta merges into śāmbhava.
 Upon attaining the śāmbhava upāya, one merges into the non-sequential 'intuitive knowledge' (pratibha) characterized by that self-effulgent light (prakasa).
 These means are relatively distinct because of grada tions in the intensity of the descent of grace' (śaktipāta); that is, the intensity of contact with the grace of the Lord.
 The degree of grace one receives varies with the preparedness of the person.
 When the grace is supremely intense, the person does not take

 recourse to any sort of spiritual practice or meditation.
 He sees and : realizes that the entire universe continuously emerges and dissolves